7vidhan/7vidhan.github.io/_projects/network-analysis.md

 category: fun
 ---

-Feel free to  [try-it-out](https://github.com/7vidhan.github.io/tree/main/assets/html/DemonSlayer/webpage/index.html) and experience the epidemic spreading in action before diving into the details.
+Feel free to  [try it out]({{ '/assets/html/DemonSlayer/webpage/index.html' | relative_url }}) and experience the epidemic spreading in action before diving into the details.

 ### Demon Slayer Characters